 It also means that children who are most preferred by adoptive parents, those who range from the infant stage to pre-school age, are at a premium.
 It can take a very long time to adopt a child of this age.
 The result is that either families are unable to adopt or they must adopt older children.

 Certainly, those wanting to adopt can be helped by an immigration attorney who deals with these issues, the paperwork and bureaucracy on a daily basis.
-In my San Francisco office, my work with clients is ongoing.
-It can be frustrating for those of us who want to see a quick successful result but it is also greatly rewarding.

 Whatever your case may be, if you are going to be attempting to adopt a child from another country, you should work with someone who knows how to navigate the ever-changing landscape of international adoption.